19hours/sg-statutes/Acts/SkillsFuture Singapore Agency Act 2016.md

 ### Directions of Minister, etc.

-7\.—(1) The Minister may give to the Agency directions on the performance by the Agency of its functions; and the Agency must give effect to all such directions.
+7\.—(1) The Minister may give to the Agency any direction under section 5 of the Public Sector (Governance) Act 2018.

+[Act 5 of 2018 wef 01/04/2018]

 (2) To avoid doubt, the Minister is entitled —